University of Arkansas for Medical Sciences: Rankings and recognition

 in Most Graduates Practicing in Primary Care Fields.

 UAMS was the first medical center in Arkansas and among the first in the nation to implement a star rating system for UAMS physicians.

 UAMS has the only high-risk pregnancy program, the only adult cystic fibrosis center, and the only liver and kidney transplant program in the state of Arkansas.
 UAMS is also home to 200 physicians featured in the list of Best Doctors in America, some of which are at Arkansas Children's Hospital and Central Arkansas Veteran's Healthcare System, where UAMS faculty serve as staff.

 In 2003, UAMS implemented a telehealth program to enhance access to care for high-risk pregnant women living in rural areas.

 In research, UAMS is working on multiple myeloma, geriatrics, vision, and spine treatment research and is home to the Arkansas Biosciences Institute and the UAMS Bioventures Business Incubator.
 UAMS is ranked in the top 20% of all US Colleges & Universities in research funding from Federal Government.
 In 2016, the university's research funding was more than $111.9 million.
 Clinical researchers at UAMS performed the first outpatient bone marrow transplant in the US, as well as the first gene therapy for multiple myeloma in the US.
 They are also home to a number of robotic, experimental, and advanced treatment facilities found nowhere else in the state of Arkansas.

-The school has the second highest yield of all United States Medical Schools.

 Campus

 The UAMS campus, now encompassing more than 84 acre, is located on Markham Street in Little Rock.
 The university moved to the property in 1956.
 The campus includes an estimated 5200000 sqft of buildings.

 Adjacent to the UAMS campus to the south is the John L. McClellan Veterans Administration Hospital, a part of the Central Arkansas Veterans Healthcare System.
 To the west are the Arkansas State Hospital grounds.
-Just south of the VA hospital is Interstate 630, a major east-west thoroughfare through Little Rock.
+Just south of the VA hospital is Interstate 630, a major east–west thoroughfare through Little Rock.

 Off campus, UAMS owns or leases several properties, including its eight regional centers, 11 locations across Arkansas of its Kids First pediatric day health clinics, the Westmark building near their main campus, the Westside Campus facility on the Arkansas Children's Hospital campus and a portion of the Freeway Medical building in Little Rock.
 UAMS also owns over two dozen single family homes and numerous empty lots and parking lots immediately to the east of their main campus.
 Their master plan calls for the space between Pine street and Cedar street to continue to be purchased when possible as a target zone for future campus growth.